Robert-96/dezmereanrobert.com/content/posts/build-a-markdown-component-with-showdown-for-ember.md

 title: "Ember.js: Build a Markdown component with ShowdownJs"
 date: 2020-05-30T00:35:40+03:00
 tags: [ "ember.js", "javascript", "markdown" ]
+keywords: [ "ember.js", "showdown.js", "highlight.js", "javascript", "html", "markdown" ]
 draft: false
 ---

-With the help of [ShowdownJs](http://showdownjs.com/) and [HighlightJs](https://highlightjs.org/) you can build an Markdown component with syntax highlighting.
+With the help of [ShowdownJs](http://showdownjs.com/) and [HighlightJs](https://highlightjs.org/), you can easily build a Markdown component with syntax highlighting.

-**ShowdownJs** is an easy to use Markdown to HTML converter, it can be used in both client side (browser) or server side (with nodejs).
+**ShowdownJs** is an easy-to-use Markdown to HTML converter, it can be used in both client side (browser) or server side (with nodejs).

 **HighlightJs** is an JavaScript library for syntax highlighting on the web.
 It supports 189 languages and 94 styles.

-Let's build component for rendering markdown with ShowdownJs and HighlightJs.

 <!--more-->